metonym/template-svelte/README.md

 ### 3) Publishing

-Build the library before publishing:
+**Important**: Build the library in the UMD, ES formats before publishing:

 ```sh
 yarn build